-The IOCDF Research Grants submission system will open again in January 2015 for the next grant cycle.
+The IOCDF Research Grants submission system is now open.
 To submit a proposal, and for additional information and submission guidelines go to the IOCDF Research Grants Site.
-If you have additional questions, please contact Barbara Rosemberg at firstname.lastname@example.org.
+If you have additional questions, please contact Barbara Rosemberg at email@example.com.

 IOCDF Research Grant Recipients